-There are two of the biggest PC GPU manufacturers to date, well, that is until intel’s GPUs are any good.
-One’s the green tank Nvidia and the other’s the red beast AMD.
+There are two of the biggest PC GPU manufacturers to date, well, that is until Intel’s GPUs are any good.
+One’s the green tank Nvidia, and the other’s the red beast AMD.
 We’ve already done a detailed best Nvidia settings guide before.
-Now it’s time to cover the best AMD settings you can tweak in Radeon Control Panel to get your performance numbers pumping.
+Now it’s time to cover the Best AMD settings you can tweak in the Radeon Control Panel to get your performance numbers pumping.

 - Open AMD Adrenaline Radeon Software from the desktop or Windows Search.

-- Once opening it, check out the “Drivers & Softwares” section on the top right.
+- Once you open it, check out the “Drivers & Softwares” section on the top right.
 Click on the “Check for Updates” button under it.

-- If you’ll have updated, it’ll inform you.
+- If you have updated it, it’ll inform you.
 Then, you can proceed to download the required updates.